Kauri Dieback Disease

 People are the biggest cause of soil disturbance in the Waitākere Ranges and can transport the disease around the forest on their feet and on outdoor equipment.
 Collectively, people can transport multiple kilograms of soil around the forest.
 In the Waitākere Ranges, we see a high correlation with infection and the track networks, which is further proof that people are spreading the disease at a rapid rate.

 Pigs also cause soil disturbance while rooting around for food on the forest floor when there is nothing else to eat.
 When pig numbers in the Waitakere Ranges were reduced by intensive hunting, the vegetation began to regenerate and the pigs then fed on that rather than digging up the forest floor.
-This reduced the soil disturbance impact of pigs by 90-95%.
+This reduced the soil disturbance impact (and therefore the risk of kauri dieback spread) of pigs by 90-95%.

 Small animals like birds, rats, possums move miniscule amounts of soil and are less of a risk.
 Dogs pose a moderate risk and should be kept on leads at all times in forested areas.